Terms of Service

 10. Limitation of Liability

-- The Platform provides a marketplace and workflow service and is not responsible for the quality, legality, safety, timing, or outcome of lessons provided by teachers or booked by students.
+• The Platform provides an online platform and workflow service and is not responsible for the quality, legality, safety, timing, or outcome of lessons provided by teachers or booked by students.

-- The Platform is not liable for user conduct, failed lesson attendance, cancellations, disputes between users, or the acts or omissions of third-party providers such as PayPal, Google, or network and hosting providers, including service interruptions, account restrictions, permission revocations, or other provider-side limitations.
+• The Platform is not liable for user conduct, failed lesson attendance, cancellations, disputes between users, or the acts or omissions of third-party providers such as PayPal, Google, or network and hosting providers, including service interruptions, pending payments, manual currency acceptance, payment reversals, chargebacks, account restrictions, permission revocations, or other provider-side limitations.

 11. Account Termination